 Why Host A Dinner?

-- Our International Visitors take home a positive impression of the United States, combating stereotypes.
+- Our global delegates, also referred to as International Visitors, take home a positive impression of the United States, combating stereotypes.

 - You, your family, and your friends learn about new cultures, customs, history, geography, and languages.